barsoom/devbook/styleguide/javascript/README.md

 #### Callback names

-Prop names for callbacks and events should be called `onSomething`, like `onClick` or `handleMouseOver` etc.
+Prop names for callbacks and events should be called `onSomething`, like `onClick` or `onMouseOver` etc.

 Example: